-Rules 15g-1 through 15g-9 promulgated under the Exchange Act impose sales practice and disclosure requirements on certain brokers-dealers who engage in certain transactions involving a "penny stock."
+Rules 15g-1 through 15g-9 promulgated under the United State Securities and Exchange Act of 1934, as amended (the "Exchange Act") impose sales practice and disclosure requirements on certain brokers-dealers who engage in certain transactions involving a "penny stock."
 Subject to certain exceptions, a penny stock generally includes any non-NASDAQ equity security that has a market price of less than \$5.00 per share.
-The market price of our common stock on the FINRA OTCBB during the twelve month period ended December 31, 2011, ranged between a high of \$0.35 and a low of \$0.12, and our common stock is deemed penny stock for the purposes of the Exchange Act.
+The market price of our common stock on the FINRA OTCBB during the twelve-month period ended December 31, 2012, ranged between a high of \$0.185 and a low of \$0.065, and our common stock is deemed penny stock for the purposes of the Exchange Act.
 The additional sales practice and disclosure requirements imposed upon brokers-dealers may discourage broker-dealers from effecting transactions in our common stock, which could severely limit the market liquidity of the stock and impede the sale of our stock in the secondary market.